hoodiecrow/ConsTcl/README.md

 When a `` Procedure `` object is called, the body is evaluated in a new environment where the parameters are given values from the argument list and the outer link goes to the closure environment.

 #### Procedure class

+The Procedure class defines what capabilities a procedure has (in addition to those from the NIL class), and also defines the internal representation of a procedure value expression.
+A procedure is stored in an instance as a tuple of formal parameters, body, and closed over environment.
+There is no method that yields the stored values.

 ```
 catch { ::constcl::Procedure destroy }